Universal Properties of Variations of the Little Cubes Operads: Introduction

 \section{Introduction}

 The operad of little $n$-cubes governs homotopy coherent multiplications by using rectilinear embeddings of cubes.
-They were first introduced in the works of Boardman--Vogt \cite{BV73} and May \cite{MayOperad} to study algebraic structures of iterated loop spaces, and since then, it has repeatedly appeared in many contexts, from mathematical physics to embedding calculus.
+They were first introduced in the works of Boardman--Vogt \cite{BV73} and May \cite{MayOperad} to study algebraic structures of iterated loop spaces, and since then, they have repeatedly appeared in many contexts, from mathematical physics to embedding calculus.
 (See \cite{Benoit20} for a survey.)

 As contexts shifted, various modifications of little $n$-cubes operads emerged.
 The framed little $n$-disks operad $f\cal D_{n}$ \cite{Getz94, Wahl01}, in which we replace cubes with disks and allow rotations of disks, is one such example.
 To unify these variations, Markl and Wahl independently arrived at the notion of \textit{semidirect products} of operads \cite{Markl99, Wahl01}: Given a topological operad $\cal O$ equipped with a (left) action of a topological monoid $M$, the semidirect product $M\ltimes\cal O$ is defined by setting $\pr{M\ltimes\cal O}\pr k=M^{k}\times\cal O\pr k$, with obvious structure maps.
 For example, the special orthogonal group ${\rm SO}\pr n$ acts on the operad $\cal D_{n}$ of little $n$-cubes by moving the centers of the small disks (with their radii fixed) by using the action of ${\rm SO}\pr n$ on $\bb R^{n}$, and the resulting operad ${\rm SO}\pr n\ltimes\cal D_{n}$ is nothing but the framed little $n$-disks operad.
 If we want to be more restrictive on the class of embeddings, we can just choose a subgroup $H\subset{\rm SO}\pr n$ (or more generally, a group homomorphism $H\to{\rm SO}\pr n$) and form the semidirect product $H\ltimes\cal D_{n}$.